 Digital marketers apply a great variety of tools during their daily workflow.
-They collect and analyze data from many different sources, as well, they create many types of content for enormous variety of platforms (vlogs, blogs, webpages, all forms of social media, podcasts, flyers, emails, and more).
+They collect and analyze data from many different sources, as well, they create many types of content for variety of platforms (vlogs, blogs, webpages, all forms of social media, podcasts, flyers, emails, and more).

 More Secure Data Management